Child benefit: Canada

 This amount is reduced for families with adjusted family net income (AFNI) over $31,120, based on AFNI and the number of children.

 Finland

-Child benefit scheme was introduced to Finland in 1948 by law.
-Since the 1920s there was a child benefit allowance that covered state workers with children.
-In 1948 this benefit became universal following the example of other Nordic countries.
-Benefit is paid for children until they turn 17, and it is only paid for children that live in Finland.
+From the 1920s there was a child benefit allowance that covered state workers with children.
+Near universal child benefit was introduced to Finland in 1948 by law, following the example of other Nordic countries.
+Benefit is paid for children until they are 17, and only for children who live in Finland.
 There is also a supplement for single parents.
 Benefit is paid through national Finnish Social Insurance institution (KELA). Åland has a different scheme.

 Hungary

 In Hungary there are several forms of family support.
 Every person who has a work permit and lives permanently in Hungary is eligible for almost all of them.

 Family allowance

 One of them is called family allowance (családi pótlék) which is corresponding to the social program in other countries under the name child benefit.
 Its amount depends on the number of children.
 For families with one child it is 12,200 HUF, for families with two children 13,300 HUF and for families with three or more children it is 16,000 HUF per child per month.
 For single parents (parents who are raising their children alone) the amount of family allowance is 1,500 HUF more in the first and second categories and 1,000 HUF more in the third category.
 Family allowance is paid until the age of 18 or to the completion of secondary education.
 For children with disability the amount is 23,300 HUF and for disabled children of single parents it is 25,900 HUF.